André Silva (footballer, born 1995): RB Leipzig

 Silva joined RB Leipzig on 2 July 2021, on a five-year contract for a fee of €23 million.
 On 20 August, he scored his first goal in a 4–0 win over VfB Stuttgart.
 His first in the Champions League came on 19 October, in a 3–2 away loss against Paris Saint-Germain in the group stage.
 He added two in six appearances in their victorious run in the DFB-Pokal.

 On 2 August 2023, Silva moved to Spanish top-tier club Real Sociedad on a season-long loan with an option to buy.
 He made his debut on 30 September, as a 60th-minute substitute in the 3–0 home win over Athletic Bilbao.

 On 3 February 2025, Silva was loaned to Werder Bremen until the end of the campaign.

 Elche

 Silva returned to the Spanish top division on 18 August 2025, on a one-year deal at Elche with the option of an additional year's extension.
+Having been known as André Silva for most of his career, he opted to the preposition da before his paternal family name in order to differentiate himself from his recently deceased namesake.
+In spite of limited playing time, he led all players in his team at ten in an escape from relegation.

+Return to Porto

+On 12 June 2026, aged 30, Silva rejoined Porto nine years after leaving; he signed an initial one-year contract.